 Little Bit turns 6 next month.
 Aside from making me feel old, it’s also making me think about future allowance lessons.

 Some parents add to allowance each year, but I don’t think we’ll be those parents.
 Little Bit’s allowance is already pretty generous for her age.

 As she gets her financial feet under her, though, I’d like to add to the allowance and the responsibility she has to take on with more money.
 Right now, Mom and Dad pick up the tab for clothes and activities.
 As Little Bit gets older, she’ll take more control over these things, clothes in particular.

 We’re also managing trips to the movies or other activities as family trips.
 We all go, or we don’t go.
-I know eventually she’ll want to go with her friends, and that she’ll need some more spending power as she gets older for various other things I’m not anticipating.
+Someday, she’ll want to go with her friends.
+She’ll need some more spending power as she gets older for various other things I’m not even anticipating.

 Jon’s already talking to her about investing, too.
 I anticipate she’ll be running some mock portfolios as she gets older.